Desert Fashion Plaza: Demolition and redevelopment

-After more than a decade since the mall sat empty, redevelopment finally moved forward on February 7, 2013, with the demolition of the mall.
+After more than a decade since the mall sat empty, the redevelopment finally moved forward on February 7, 2013, with the demolition of the mall.
 The large, vacant property would be turned into an outdoor shopping center with new shops, restaurants, and a six-story hotel.
-Wessman pledged that demolition of the plaza would take just four months, and that 90% of the materials would be recycled.
+Wessman pledged that the demolition of the plaza would take just four months and that 90% of the materials would be recycled.

-Before construction commenced in the middle of the same year, a lawsuit was filed by Frank Tysen, a member of the Citizens for a Sustainable Palm Springs, and owner of Casa Cody Bed & Breakfast.
-Tysen and his group were suing because it believes the city did not follow the proper protocol when it came to a petition that was submitted.
+Before the construction commenced in the middle of the same year, a lawsuit was filed by Frank Tysen, a member of the Citizens for a Sustainable Palm Springs, and owner of Casa Cody Bed & Breakfast.
+Tysen and his group were suing because they believed the city did not follow the proper protocol when it came to a petition that was submitted.
 The petition asked the city to place a portion of the concept on a ticket.
 However, the city of Palm Springs opted out of the deal saying that the redevelopment action was considered as administrative, and not legislative action.
 In April 2014, the court denied the halt of the project.

-The mall was demolished in 2014 and the area will be mixed-use buildings lining traditional downtown city streets.
-A Kimpton Hotel (Rowan) opened in 2017 on the southeast portion of the site, the first part to be built on again.
-This area also has an H&M, Free People, and other shops and restaurants.
+Demolition was completed in 2014.
+A Kimpton Hotel (Rowan) opened in 2017 on the southeast portion of the site.
+Other shops on or near the former mall property include H&M and Free People, as well as several smaller shops and restaurants.